Linear maps in minimal free resolutions of Stanley-Reisner rings: Abstract

 \section{Abstract}

-Let $S = \kk[x_1, \dotsc, x_n]$ be a polynomial ring over a field $\kk$ and let $M$ be a graded $S$-module with minimal free resolution $\Fb$.
-Its linear part $\Fblin$ is obtained by deleting all non-linear entries from the differential of $\Fb$.

-Our first result is an elementary description of $\Fblin$ in the case that $M$ is the Stanley-Reisner ring of a simplicial complex $\Delta$.
-Indeed, the differential of $\Fblin$ is simply a compilation of restriction maps in the simplicial cohomology of induced subcomplexes of $\Delta$.
+In this short note we give an elementary description of the linear part of the minimal free resolution of a Stanley-Reisner ring of a simplicial complex $\Delta$.
+Indeed, the differentials in the linear part are simply a compilation of restriction maps in the simplicial cohomology of induced subcomplexes of $\Delta$.